 - Because they were much larger than plain text files, PDFs took an excruciatingly long time to download through the slow modems of that era (we’re thankful for Fiber internet today)

-If you’re a bit of a geek, like me, and you’re curious to take a deeper dive into the history of PDFs?
-Check out this guide.
+If you’re a bit of a geek, like me, and you’re curious to take a deeper dive into the history of PDFs, check out this story of the PDF guide.

-Now we’re going to take a look at a common use case for this document format – invoices.
-You’ll also see that extracting data from PDF invoices is actually not that difficult once you have the right software for the job.
+Okay, I’m going to look at a common use case for this document format – invoices.
+You’ll also see that to convert PDF invoices to Excel isn’t that difficult once you have the right software for the job.

 The problem with PDF invoices

-Without the right tools and processes, PDF invoices can create accounts payable (AP) inefficiencies and increase the total cost of ownership (TCO) of invoice data capture.
-This is especially true if you have to process a variety of invoice formats without any means of exporting the information they contain.
+Without the right tools and processes, PDF invoices can create accounts payable (AP) inefficiencies and frustrations, which can increase the total cost of ownership (TCO) of invoice data capture.

-In this case, your only options are manual data entry or copy-pasting invoice details from PDF to Excel files.
-Both methods will end up being expensive, time-consuming, and more prone to errors than a smart tech-enabled solution.
+Your team’s only option is manual data entry or copy-pasting invoice details from PDF files to Excel files.
+But, both methods will end up being expensive, time-consuming, and more prone to errors than a smart tech-enabled solution

-How to convert a PDF invoice to an Excel spreadsheet
+How to convert PDF invoices to Excel spreadsheets

 Manual invoice data capture methods

-While we’ve explained why manual data extraction is not the best choice for most AP functions, your business may be at a stage where it will suffice for the short term.
 Just be aware that in-house or outsourced data entry is not a sustainable option and will become more costly and time-consuming, and potentially less accurate, as you scale your company.
 Potentially, hindering the growth of your business.

 PDF to Excel conversion software

-It’s worth noting that the article we linked above implies that PDF-to-Excel converters may not be all that reliable.
-One review stated that “if you have embedded tables in a PDF document, these will be converted into an Excel spreadsheet (hopefully) without issues.”
+FYI – It’s worth noting that the article we linked above implies that PDF to Excel converters may not be all that reliable.
+One review stated that, “if you have embedded tables in a PDF document, these will be converted into an Excel spreadsheet – hopefully – without issues.”